How to Camp in the Winter: The Definitive Guide To Camping In The Snow

 Pro Tips: At Camp

-It’ll likely be a long night, mostly spent in your sleeping bag so make sure you have something to pass the time like a good book, or cards or good conversation with your camping buddy.
+- It’ll likely be a long night inside your tent, mostly spent in your sleeping bag so make sure you have something to pass the time like a good book, cards, or good conversation with your camping buddy.

-If you intend to build a camp fire, bring enough wood along as you can’t guarantee that with limited winter services you will be able to buy or find (or be allowed to gather) wood at your location in the depths of winter.
+- If you intend to build a campfire, bring enough wood as you can’t guarantee that with limited winter services, you will be able to buy or find (or be allowed to gather) wood at your location in the depths of winter.

-Make sure and stake down your tent with snow stakes (regular ones won’t work well in snow and frozen ground) and add and stake down extra guylines.
-If you are camping in deep snow, consider tying a plastic shopping bag to the end of the guy and fill the bag with snow then bury it so only the handles are sticking out.
+- Make sure and stake down your tent with snow tent stakes (regular ones won’t work well in snow and frozen ground) and add and stake down extra guylines.
+If you are camping in deep snow, consider tying a plastic shopping bag to the end of the guy and filling the bag with snow then bury it so only the handles are sticking out.
 Alternatively, use a stuff sack filled with water or snow.

 If you are planning on camping in the same spot for a few days, then consider building your own winter kitchen – dig out trenches and benches in the snow around your “table”.